 She carries with her so many emotions.
 Her outbursts seem out of the blue because despite outward appearances she is is actually self regulating her emotions most of the day.
 The feelings are always there, simmering, but she covers them up through cleverly masked disguises.

 I often say to people she seems to go from 0 to 100 in 0.5 seconds flat.
 But what I am now realising is that she more likely sits on 95 for much of her day, covering this up very well and then reaches 100, very quickly, screaming in rage when she can no longer hold it in.

-I also spoke about her ill feelings towards P. This is a HUGE part of her hard time: “You wish P wasn’t here sometimes.
+I also spoke about her ill feelings towards her sister.
+This is a HUGE part of her hard time: “You wish Name wasn’t here sometimes.
 Sometimes you wish it was just you.”

 I told her I get it.
 I told her I understood and it was normal to feel that way.
 I empathised that I had felt that way about my younger sister when I was little.
-I told her I couldn’t make P go away and that I loved her too but I reminded her that I was there for her and would always help her whenever she needed it.
+I told her I couldn’t make her sister go away and that I loved her too but I reminded Miss 4 that I was there for her and would always help her whenever she needed it.
 I also pointed out that my sister and I eventually had lots of fun together and are now best friends.

 Her arms were wrapped around me but she clawed her fingers deeper around my back, trying to squeeze a little harder, not wanting to let go.
 I didn’t make her.

 At those times, when my daughter is playing up, acting out or expressing emotion, I have to stop seeing these behaviours as personal threats against me and my sanity.

 I must remember: